 If you are a web developer, agency, or freelancer who is responsible for websites, you probably have seen this issue.
 If you are a website owner or newbie on the field, a hacked site can come as a big surprise.

-Well, it isn’t you or your site specifically in most cases.
+It isn't you or your site specifically in most cases.
 Nor is it your business behind the site.
 Hackers are targeting the software that you use.
+Money is obviously the most common motivation behind the attacks.

 Even a small website can generate a substantial amount of money.
 Cybercriminals and web hackers can make money with your compromised website by distributing malware, SEO spam, and even set up e-mail spam servers and phishing sites.